decaf-dev/obsidian-export-browser-tabs/README.md

 ## Settings

--   Browser name
+-   Browser name - The browser that you wish to pull tabs from
--   Save path
+-   Save path - The relative path of the folder to save to in Obsidian.md
--   Note title
+-   Note title - The name of the note that will be created

 ## Usage

-**NOTE**
+**PLEASE NOTE**

-Please note that this plugin executes AppleScript.
-It only works on a MacOS system.
+This plugin executes AppleScript.
+It will only work on a MacOS system.

-Open the Obsidian command prompt (cmd + shift + p) and type `Export tabs from browser`
+1. Open the Obsidian command prompt (cmd + shift + p)
+2. Type `Export tabs from browser`
+3. Press enter
+4. See your tab links in your note

 ## Development